theinvertedform/umt.world/about.md

 Like the URL, metadata is another aesthetic element of the website as an artwork.
 We want to think up metadata categories that can be used to genuinely reflect the stages in the production of a work.
 Of course, this demands an intimate knowledge of one's own process.

-# This Website is my Corpus
+# This Website is my Corpse

 # To do